Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

-It is well known that closure algebras can be employed as semantical structures for modal logic by interpreting the diamond as a closure operator $\C$.
-By assuming all the Kuratowski closure conditions on $\C$ this semantics becomes complete for modal logic \textbf{S4}.
-This result can, of course, be generalized towards weaker closure(-like) operators.
-J\'onsson and Tarski \cite{BAO} showed, for instance, that by constraining $\C$ with only the conditions \ADDI\ and \NORM\ we obtain a complete semantics for the minimal normal modal logic \textbf{K} (as we call it nowadays).
-Hence, it does make sense to think of the (suitably constrained) operator $\C$ and its dual $\supd{\C} = \I$ as \textit{positive modalities}.
+It is well known that closure algebras can serve as semantic structures for modal logic, interpreting the diamond as a closure operator $\C$.
+By enforcing all the Kuratowski closure conditions on $\C$, this semantics becomes complete for modal logic \textbf{S4}.
+Naturally, this result can be generalized towards weaker closure(-like) operators.
+For instance, J\'onsson and Tarski \cite{BAO} demonstrated that by constraining $\C$ with only the conditions \ADDI\ and \NORM\ we obtain a complete semantics for the minimal normal modal logic \textbf{K} (as we call it nowadays).
+Therefore, it is reasonable to think of the (suitably constrained) operator $\C$ and its dual $\supd{\C} = \I$ as \textit{positive modalities}.

 On the other hand, we have just seen that other interesting operators are definable from $\C$ by means of the transformations $\supc{(\cdot)}, \supd{(\cdot)}, \supdc{(\cdot)}$, $\supfp{(\cdot)}$ and $\supcfp{(\cdot)}$ as well as the connectives: $\bsqand$, $\bsqor$ and $\bsqimp$.
 Moreover operators can also be composed as functions.
-In particular, recalling Fig.~\ref{fig:topo-operators2}, we can see that the operators $\supdc{\C} = \supc{\I}$ and $\supc{\C} = \supdc{\I} = \E$ make good candidates for paraconsistent and paracomplete negations (\textit{negative modalities}), respectively.\footnote{The idea of defining non-classical negations by composing a classical negation with a modality is of course not new and has been proposed in countless occasions by researchers working at the intersection between modal and non-classical logics.
-Special mention deserves the work by Coniglio and Prieto-Sanabria \cite{CP17}, being a more topologically-oriented approach close in spirit to ours.} Let us define: $\bneg^\C \equdef \supdc{\C}$ and $\bneg^\I \equdef \supdc{\I} = \supd{(\bneg^\C)}$.
-By employing \textit{degree-preserving consequence} (recall \S\ref{subsec:prelim-logical-consequence}) it is easy to see that `explosion' (ECQ) resp.~`excluded middle' (TND) do not hold for $\bneg^\C$ resp.~$\bneg^\I$:
+In particular, recalling Fig.~\ref{fig:topo-operators2}, we can see that the operators $\supdc{\C} = \supc{\I}$ and $\supc{\C} = \supdc{\I} = \E$ make good candidates for paraconsistent and paracomplete negations (\textit{negative modalities}), respectively.
+Let us define: $\bneg^\C \equdef \supdc{\C}$ and $\bneg^\I \equdef \supdc{\I} = \supd{(\bneg^\C)}$.\footnote{The idea of defining non-classical negations by composing a classical negation with a modality is of course not new and has been proposed in countless occasions by researchers working at the crossroads of modal and non-classical logics (see e.g.~\cite{Marcos2005,Dodo2014} and references therein).} By employing \textit{degree-preserving consequence} (recall \S\ref{subsec:prelim-logical-consequence}) it is easy to see that `explosion' (ECQ) resp.~`excluded middle' (TND) do not hold for $\bneg^\C$ resp.~$\bneg^\I$, i.e.,